-7.2.1.4 MSc in Geography and Environmental Studies
+7.2.1.5 MSc in Geography and Environmental Studies

-- An appropriate honours degree with Geography and Environmental Studies or an appropriate discipline as major. - An average final mark of 60% for the major.
+- An appropriate honours degree with Geography and Environmental Studies or an appropriate discipline as major. - An average final mark of 60% for the BScHons degree.

 The programme focuses on the study and resolution of human-environmental problems and environmental phenomena from a spatial perspective.
-You can do the thesis research on a full-time or part-time basis.
+You may do the thesis research on a full-time or part-time basis.
 The research topic is developed and approved by the Department.

-Subject Number Module Coe Credits Module Name Semester 49913 828 180 Thesis Geography and Environmental Studies Both
+Subject Number Module Code Credits Module Name Semester 49913 828 180 Thesis Geography and Environmental Studies Both

-You can present the thesis in English or Afrikaans.
+You may present the thesis in English or Afrikaans.
 The thesis is assessed according to the University's provisions set out in Part 1 (General) of the University Calendar.

-Enquiries Prof A van Niekerk Tel: 021 808 3218/3103 E-mail: avn@sun.ac.za Departmental website: http://www.sun.ac.za/geography
+Prof A van Niekerk

+Tel: 021 808 3218/3103

+Email: avn@sun.ac.za

-7.2.1.5 PhD in Geography and Environmental Studies
+7.2.1.6 PhD in Geography and Environmental Studies